Become a Heart Trekker

 You'll receive your participant number in the post just before the event.

 Although there will be sweeper vehicles en route to collect stragglers and take them to the most relevant location, we strongly recommend every walker has access to their own support vehicle.
-Download our support driver information guide (PDF) which includes checkpoint details and locations.
+Download our Glasgow to Edinburgh trek support driver information guide or our Glasgow to Falkirk Wheel walk support driver information guide which includes checkpoint details and locations.

 While there will be sweeper vehicles en route to collect any trekkers who need to retire and take them to the most relevant location, we strongly recommend that you organise a support vehicle.